 It’s important to know that OTC oral supplements, including lysine, are poorly regulated by the FDA.
 Before taking any oral supplement, you should first discuss it with a healthcare professional.
 Some supplements can be contaminated with active pharmaceuticals that may be harmful to you,

-- Touch an open sore.
-Anytime you touch the open blister and don’t wash your hands immediately afterward, you risk spreading the virus from your hands to someone else.
+- Touch an open sore: Anytime you touch the open blister and don’t wash your hands immediately afterward, you risk spreading the virus from your hands to someone else.
 Also, you could introduce bacteria from your hands into the sore if you poke or prod at it.

-- Attempt to pop the sore.
-A cold sore isn’t a pimple.
+- Attempt to pop the sore: A cold sore isn’t a pimple.
 If you squeeze it or try to pop it, it won’t make it smaller.
 You may just squeeze viral fluid out and onto your skin.
 You may unintentionally spread the virus to someone else.

-- Eat acidic food.
-Food that’s high in acid, like citrus fruit and tomatoes, can cause a burning sensation when they come into contact with a cold sore.
+- Eat acidic food: Food that’s high in acid, like citrus fruit and tomatoes, can cause a burning sensation when they come into contact with a cold sore.
 You might want to avoid them and opt for blander fare for a few days.

 If you feel like you’re constantly dealing with cold sores — several times a year or more — that’s another good reason to check with your doctor.
 You may benefit from a prescription-strength antiviral medication.